WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

    * About Section with some backstory and an eye catching image with 0.5 opacity.
 * Menu Page
    * A Bootstrap carousel contaaining 3 images.
-   * Restaurant menu section containing Foods and drinks information with prices.
+   * Restaurant menu section containing foods and drinks information with prices.
    * Footer with icons, logo and copyright notice.
 * Restaurant Page
    * A H1 Title.